ShimamuX/EasyExtractSenchou/README.md

 # EasyExtractSenchou
 ![Program Gui](https://github.com/ShimamuX/EasyExtractSenchou/blob/main/guishot.png?raw=true)

 **EasyExtractSenchou** is a simple and user-friendly GUI built for `yt-dlp`, designed to streamline downloading, recording, and extracting m3u8 streams.
-It also features a stream countdown functionality for scheduled recordings or downloads.
+It also features a stream countdown functionality for automatic recordings.

 ---